todasG/stockExchange/README.md

 # stockExchange

-A .NET Library for retrieve Companies' data from different Stock Exchanges.
+A .NET Library for retrieving Companies' data from different Stock Exchanges.

 ## Installation: